thomasthaddeus/cityuseattle.github.io/docs/git/install.md

  1. **First of all**, if you encounter any problems in this section, please read the official GitHub tutorial first, which can solve most of your problems. <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>

- 2. The first thing you should do when you install Git is to set your username and email address.
+ 2. The first thing you should do when you install Git is set your username and email address.
 This is important because every Git commit uses this information, and it's immutably baked into the commits you start creating:
     Note: replace `<username>` to your GitHub username, and `<email>` to the email address you used to register GitHub.

     ```shell